Select any two GPUs for comparison

 In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce GT 720M are marginally better than the Nvidia GeForce GT 630M 2GB DDR3.

-The GeForce GT 720M has a 278 MHz higher core clock speed but fewer Texture Mapping Units than the GT 630M.
-The lower TMU count doesn't matter, though, as altogether the GeForce GT 720M manages to provide 4.4 GTexel/s better texturing performance.
+The GeForce GT 720M has a 278 MHz higher core clock speed and the same number of Texture Mapping Units as the GT 630M.
+This results in the GeForce GT 720M providing 4.4 GTexel/s better texturing performance.
 This still holds weight but shader performance is generally more relevant, particularly since both of these GPUs support at least DirectX 10.

 The GeForce GT 720M has a 278 MHz higher core clock speed and 4 more Render Output Units than the GT 630M.
 This results in the GeForce GT 720M providing 4.9 GPixel/s better pixeling performance.
 However, both GPUs support DirectX 9 or above, and pixeling performance is only really relevant when comparing older cards.

 The GeForce GT 720M was released over a year more recently than the GT 630M, and so the GeForce GT 720M is likely to have better driver support, meaning it will be more optimized for running the latest games.

 The GT 630M has 1024 MB more video memory than the GeForce GT 720M, so is likely to be much better at displaying game textures at higher resolutions.
 This is supported by the fact that the GT 630M also has superior memory performance overall.

 The memory bandwidth of the GeForce GT 720M and the GeForce GT 630M 2GB DDR3 are the same, which means the GeForce GT 720M and the GT 630M have equal limitations when it comes to graphical data transfer.